 - Development: Steven A. Zahm

 - Active installations: over 200,000

 - Ratings: 4.5 out of 5 stars with over 120 reviews

-The Plugin Easy Table of Contents is one of the most popular Plugins for WordPress tables of contents.
-This is mainly due to the many settings and options that users can use to set up their table of contents exactly as they want it.
+The plugin Easy Table of Contents is one of the most popular plugins for WordPress tables of contents.
+This is mainly due to the many settings and options that users can use to set up their table of contents exactly as they like.

-For example, you can choose on which post type (posts, sites , custom post types) your table of contents should be displayed.
+For example, you can choose on which post type (posts, sites, custom post types) your table of contents should be displayed.
 Since posts are usually longer than static sites (e.g. an imprint), it may be a good idea to include the table of contents only on posts.
-However, if you later decide that you do need a table of contents for a special site , you can overwrite the global settings only for this site .
+However, if you later decide that you do need a directory for a special site, you can overwrite the global settings only for this site.

-You can also set whether the table of contents should be automatically inserted into all postsusing the "Auto Insert" function or whether you want to decide this manually.
-If you have a lot of posts, the "Auto Insert" function saves you a lot of time.
+You can also set whether the table of contents should be automatically inserted into all posts using the "Auto Insert" function or whether you want to decide this manually.
+With most posts, the "Auto Insert" function saves you a lot of time.
 You can then decide where exactly the table of contents should be displayed (e.g. before the content or before the first subheading).

 The possibility of integrating the table of contents as a widget in the sidebar is particularly exciting.
 With a sticky sidebar, you can have the table of contents "ride" in your field of vision at all times.
-In addition to the various settings for the design and appearance, it is crucial what you include in your table of contents in the first place.
+In addition to the various settings for the design and appearance, what you include in your table of contents in the first place, is crucial.
 Here you can choose between all six subheadings (H1 to H6).
 You should choose this setting carefully for yourself and your texts, otherwise your table of contents will quickly become very large and confusing.

 Table of Contents Plus